Nursing

 NUR 113 : Nursing Concepts I

 This course teaches foundational knowledge of nursing concepts and clinical decision making to provide evidence-based nursing care.
-Content includes but is not limited to: coordinator/manager of care, perfusion, oxygenation, infection, inflammation, tissue integrity, nutrition, elimination, mobility/immobility, cellular regulation, acid/base balance, and fluid/electrolyte balance.
+Content includes but is not limited to: Coordinator/ manager of care, perfusion, oxygenation, infection, inflammation, tissue integrity, nutrition, elimination, mobility/immobility, cellular regulation, acid/base balance, and fluid/electrolyte balance.

 Credits